zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

   disp("Size of output image: " + strjoin(arrayfun(@num2str, size(t), 'UniformOutput', false), ' '));
   ```
 - Run the code: ![{BD9875CA-0779-4290-B6A4-7C20D8919CC0}](https://github.com/user-attachments/assets/5d52c232-d2de-45c4-9a12-3e75d0dd332a)
-- **Fun fact**: No matter how you twist your input image, if it has enough entries that have value `1`, it will turn into this image shape.
-(Note: I used `matrixDecomposition` here for demonstration. `EXTRA.DILATION` also works with 2D binary matrices.
+- **Fun fact**: No matter how you twist your input image, if it has enough entries that have value `1`, it will turn into the oval-like form with two pointed ends.
+  - Note: I used `matrixDecomposition` here for demonstration. `EXTRA.DILATION` also works with 2D binary matrices.
   - Example:
     ![{69B45C5E-510D-4A13-B104-0F8992509B0F}](https://github.com/user-attachments/assets/c5d59428-4abd-4c9a-a3aa-ecb5f28570af)
     As I increase the number of ones:
     ![{74BE45FD-6BC5-4A01-A617-D92FBEF43327}](https://github.com/user-attachments/assets/1a524198-4f0f-43c1-82cc-7a9b0d87921f)

-## EXTRA.DILATIONSET Function and Their Workflow
+## EXTRA.DILATIONSET and dilationSet Functions with Added Customized Functions

 ### 1. **`matrixToCoords(A)`**
    - **Purpose**: This function converts a matrix (like `A`) into a set of coordinates where the value is `1`.